 - 1 tablespoon cinnamon

-2. Add the salt and knead by hand, stand mixer, or bread machine, until a smooth, soft dough forms.
+- Add the saltand knead by hand, stand mixer, or bread machine, until a smooth, soft dough forms.
 If the dough seems very dry and is not coming together, add a tablespoon or so more milk.
 If its very sticky and is sticking to the bowl or bread machine, add a tablespoon or so more flour.
 (If using a bread machine, select the DOUGH cycle and skip to step 4.
 Check the consistency of the dough. and adjust as needed before walking away.)